 Put Parental Controls on the Home Internet Using Safes

 As explained above, all the methods to put parental controls on the home internet have limitations and disadvantages.
 They’re complicated and time-consuming to set up, are limited to just one device or browser, cannot cover all internet threats, or can be bypassed.
-Instead of these methods, you can use Safes parental control suite to put parental controls on your home internet comprehensively and efficiently.
+Instead of these methods, you can use the Safes parental control app to put parental controls on your home internet comprehensively and efficiently.

 Safes is a multiplatform program, meaning you can use it on all devices running on iOS, Android, Mac, and Windows operating systems.
 You can monitor and control your child’s internet use remotely using your phone or computer.
 Since all the versions of Safes installed on your kid’s phone are linked together, you need to make the settings only once.
 There’s no way for your child to bypass your restrictions or remove the program.
-Safes protects your child 24/7 everywhere, regardless of their connection type and sends you their internet activity reports.
-And finally, Safes doesn’t get in the way of parents’ internet use.

 Internet Monitoring Tools of Safes Parental Control Suite